18 Sep What Every Transportation Company Needs to Know About Reducing Their Insurance Costs

 Whenever you have a hardened market, insurance costs go up, but your actual market and pool of companies that want to write your account will go down.
 When there are so many lawsuits and so many claims during a period of time, you’re more likely to have a hardened market.

 Even so, you will stand out if you’re an attractive trucking company.
-What I mean by that is… when we’re in a hardened market, there’s already a smaller pool of companies that will want to write to you.
+What we mean by that is… when we’re in a hardened market, there’s already a smaller pool of companies that will want to write to you.
 So, when we’re trying to paint a picture to a carrier, we’ll still have multiple carriers/prices because of how you’re operating your company.
 That’s the key to getting the best rate.

 In conclusion, getting reduced insurance costs for your company can be a marathon…not a sprint.